troyvit/troy.outbrain/README.md

 ### Feedback
 I serve you, not the other way around.
 That means I'm accountable to you.
 That accountability depends on your feedback.

 The purpose of positive feedback isn't to make a person feel good but stimulate that person to do more of that good thing.
 The purpose of negative feedback is to do the opposite.
-If I do something that helps Outbrain tell me so I can do more of it.
-If I do something that doesn't help Outbrain tell me so I can adjust it.
+If I do something that helps you, our team, or Outbrain tell me so I can do more of it.
+If I do something that doesn't help tell me so I can adjust it.

 I try to keep ego out of work, so you should be able to tell me anything.
 My hope is that I can do the same.
 I promise that any negative feedback I give is in the interest of helping you, the team, and Outbrain.

 They key to valuable feedback is to keep it constant.
 If I'm a part of anybody's review I strive to make sure that no information I give is surprising.

 ### Features and bugs
 The important thing is that we do what we say we're going to do.
 One of my big weaknesses is not following through administratively 100% of the time.
 Call me on that and I'll be sure to get you the paperwork.
-If you don't do what you say you'll do I promise tell you.
+If you don't do what you say you'll do I promise to tell you.

 I like working alone but that's counterproductive.
 Call me on that.

 I like a fight.
-Just like a forest needs fire to rejuvinate conflict is crucial for teams to remain fresh.
+Just like a forest needs fire to rejuvinate, conflict is crucial for teams to remain fresh.

 I won't do a task if I don't know why I'm doing it and I hope you feel the same way.

 ## Long term goals
-- Create a regular development cycle that multiple teams follow
+- Create a regular development cycle that multiple TAM teams follow.
-- Rise by lifting others
+- Use my role to rigorously defend the [Lighthouse] (https://www.outbrain.com/blog/you-are-what-you-recommend-value-of-trust/).
-- Use my role to rigorously defend the lighthouse
+- Rise by lifting others.

 ## Short term goals
-- Spread the usage of internally written APIs to the rest of the TAM team
+- Spread the usage of internally written APIs to the TAM team members who can benefit most from them.
-- Gain dev time for TAM teams around the world
+- Gain dev time for TAM teams around the world.
-- Plan the TAM hackathon
+- Plan the TAM hackathon.

 ## What I'm studying
 Servant leadership